-Cheerleading is not just about slick dance moves and pom poms, it’s so much more than this these days – more like a cool mix of artistic and rhythmic gymnastics with a street dance twist.
+Cheerleading is not just about slick dance moves and pom poms, it’s so much more than that – more like a cool mix of artistic and rhythmic gymnastics with a street dance twist.
 Expect extraordinary balancing acts, frenzied flipping, tossing and twirling, and moves that wouldn’t look out of place in the Olympic Games.

 Soon after, more organised cheer squads consisting solely of males were established.
 In was not until the post-First World War period that women started to get involved and gymnastic and tumbling started to slowly be introduced.
 These days, it is estimated that 97 percent of cheerleading participants overall are female.